 Alistair Parnell’s busy schedule includes teaching, performing, composing, arranging and conducting.
-He has performed throughout the UK, USA and Europe and has appeared at two World Saxophone Congresses in Slovenia and Thailand.
+He has performed throughout the UK, USA and Europe and has appeared at five World Saxophone Congresses.

 Alistair entered the Royal College of Music, London, in 1984 where he studied saxophone with Stephen Trier and piano with David Ward.
 During his time there he won many prizes including the College Woodwind Prize and the Concerto Prize.
 He formed and led the Mistral Saxophone Quartet, which became one of the UK’s most successful saxophone ensembles and performed at the Purcell Room and several British Saxophone Congresses.

 Following graduation, he established a very successful private teaching studio in Nottingham, UK.
 Many of his pupils have gained the highest diplomas and been awarded places at the leading music conservatories.
 Alistair is Visiting Scholar of Saxophone at the University of Nottingham.
 He is in great demand as a course tutor and directs the Nottingham Sax Day and Sax Weekend courses.
 He has adjudicated for the Royal College of Music, the Birmingham Conservatoire and in Bahrain.

 As a performer, Alistair works with some of the country’s leading saxophone ensembles, including the Flotilla Ensemble, the Northern Saxophone Quartet and the Tribune Saxophone Octet, and he is director of the innovative Equinox Saxophone Ensemble.
 Orchestral work has included engagements with the City of Birmingham Symphony Orchestra, the London Philharmonic Orchestra and the Birmingham Contemporary Music Group.

 As an accompanist, he has worked with West End musical theatre singers and the world-renowned Cantamus Girls Choir.